Framework

 The Elevation Framework

 Your to-do list gravitates toward entropy.
 Tasks pile up, priorities blur, and you end up busy but not productive.
 This framework helps you sort through the chaos by asking two questions about every task: What's its impact?
-Does it use my superpowers?
+Does it integrate with who I am?
 The answers tell you what to Eliminate, Automate, Delegate, and Elevate.

 The Elevation Framework matrix